camunda/camunda-docs-manual/content/reference/rest/task/get.md

-Retrieves a single task by its id.
+Retrieves a task by id.

 # Method